-According to the PetMed website, about 1 in 5 dogs and 1 in every 15 cats that visit the vet suffer from an ear disease, from mild inflammation to severe middle ear infection.
+According to the PetMed website, about 1 in 5 dogs and 1 in every 15 cats that visit the vet suffering from an ear disease, from mild inflammation to severe middle ear infection.

 As a pet owner myself, I've learned that it is essential to notice the signs and symptoms of your pet's ear pain.

 This beauty right here is my 12-year-old baby, Molly.

 A few months ago, I noticed that my normally happy animal was off-balanced and kept shaking her head over and over and over again.

 After taking her to the vet, he told us that she was suffering from ear mites.
 Ouch!

 Healthy pets' ears should appear to be clean inside, and free of odor, excessive wax, discharge or other particles.

 According to the PetMed website, signs of outer or middle ear problems that owners should note include: head shaking, smelly ears, excessive ear scratching, rubbing ears against the ground or floor, ear discharge, head tilt, circling or crying out in pain.